b-tomasz/Simplify-Home-Automation/Documentation/03-uninstall.md

 ```

 3. On the first connection, you will get a warning, that you're connecting to an unknown device.
 To confirm that, enter "yes" and confirm by pressing Enter
-4. Enter your password and confirm by pressing Enter. **Note: you will not see any input, when you enter your password**
+4. Type in your password and confirm by pressing Enter. **Note: you will not see any input, when you enter your password**
 5. If the connection was successfully, you should see the following line in your command prompt:

 ```